 APPENDIX I: YSPH PRACTICE REQUIREMENT GUIDELINES

-All M.P.H. candidates must complete an applied practice experience to integrate classroom learning with real-life experience in a public health work environment, which allows them to learn from professionals in the field.
-M.P.H. students may fulfill the Public Health Practice Requirement by one of the following means:
+All M.P.H. candidates must complete an Applied Practice Experience (APE) to integrate classroom learning with real-life experience in a public health work environment, which allows them to learn from professionals in the field.